Herzgewächse: Cultural context

 Klammer and Oppeln-Bronikowski translated Maeterlinck's Serres chaudes as Im Treibhaus (lit.
 'In the Greenhouse'), the same name as the third of Wagner's Wesendonck Lieder.
 Wagner's song portrays sorrowful plants confined in a sheltered enclosure, longing for their distant Heimat (lit. 'homeland'), and was a study for the Act 3 Prelude to Tristan und Isolde.
 Schoenberg likely knew it.

 Gordon Root argues that Schoenberg's stylistically modernist setting offers "Herzgewächse" a nonetheless Romantic reading.
 The music celebrates the desire to transcend but ultimately frames this as part of an endless cycle of desire as such.
 Here, Herzgewächse is tied to the tradition of Wagner's Tristan und Isolde and Arthur Schopenhauer's The World as Will and Representation.
 Schoenberg himself once wrote, in an undated aphorism, "Longing is the only positive happiness; fulfillment is disappointment."
 (Note: Schoenberg's original text: "Sehnsucht ist das einzige positive Glück; Erfüllung ist Enttäuschung.")

 Andreas Meyer compares the song, particularly in its imagery and instrumentation, to Bruno Taut's 1914 Glass Pavilion (German: Glashaus-Pavillon, sometimes shortened to Glashaus).
 In their respective media, both use what is colorful, opaque, and vitreous to symbolize hidden inner worlds, a hallmark of Expressionism.
 For Kandinsky, as in Herzgewächse, blue is linked not only with veiled sorrow, but also with desire for the infinite, the pure, and the supernatural.

-Paulo F. de Castro raises the possible link between Herzgewächse, with its theme of spiritual transcendence, and Schoenberg's String Quartet No. 2, Berg's Violin Concerto, or Gustav Mahler's music.
+Paulo F. de Castro noted themes of spiritual transcendence in Herzgewächse and Schoenberg's String Quartet No. 2, Berg's Violin Concerto, or Gustav Mahler's music.